BREAKING NEWS: Liverpool complete deal for defender Tsimikas

-Liverpool have confirmed the signing of defender Konstantinos Tsimikas on a long-term deal.
+Liverpool confirmed the signing of defender Konstantinos Tsimikas on a long-term deal.

-A Greece international who plays at left-back, Tsimikas joins the Premier League champions from Olympiacos for a reported fee of £11.7million (€13m).
+A Greece international who plays at left-back, Tsimikas joins the Premier League champion from Olympiacos for a reported fee of £11.7million (€13m).

-The arrival of the 24-year-old provides an additional option to Andy Robertson, covering an area of need in Jurgen Klopp's squad ahead of the 2020-21 season.
+The arrival of the 24 year-old provides an additional option to Andy Robertson, covering an area of need in Jurgen Klopp's squad ahead of the 2020-2021 season.

-Liverpool had also been linked with Norwich City's Jamal Lewis, though reports suggested they were unable to come close to agreeing a fee for the Northern Ireland international.
+Liverpool had also been linked with Norwich City's Jamal Lewis, though reports suggested the Reds were unable to come close to agreeing a fee for the Northern Ireland international.

 "I'm very happy, I'm very proud to be here.
-For me, [it's] the biggest club in the world," Tsimikas told Liverpool's official website.
+For me, [it's] the biggest club in the world," Tsimikas said.
 "It's an honour to be here and I will give my best."

 "The league here, I like a lot.
 I watch it on the TV and it was always one dream I had from when I was a kid to come to play in this league and to come through.